Gear light bulb

 Via canva.com

-You can use the understanding of users and their needs to help you define the problem that you will work in in this design thinking process.
-Defining the problem with a problem statement will give you a clear goal to create ideas and solutions.
+Understanding users and their needs can help you define the problem you will work on in this design thinking process.
+Defining the problem with a problem statement will give you a clear goal for creating ideas and solutions.

-PROBLEM STATEMENT: You will be using a sentence stem (shown below) where you will fill in the name of the user, what their need is, and what the end goal is.
+PROBLEM STATEMENT: You will be using a sentence stem (shown below) where you will fill in the user's name, their need, and what the end goal is.
 This is a helpful way to define your problem statement:

 Image of sentence stem Users ___Need(s) ___sothat/because___ End goal.